Understanding How University Guidelines Address Privacy and Security Issues of Generative AI in Academic Settings: Findings

-Taking the privacy and security concerns and the limitations of safeguarding measures into consideration, we find that universities hold a provisional but cautious attitude when adopting GenAI into academic uses.
-This subsection analyzes how privacy and security are positioned among universities' guiding principles that influence their policy design.
-We categorize these influencing factors into four: \begin{squishenumerate} \item \textbf{Governance frameworks}, including privacy regulations and policies in different countries or educational associations such as university systems and groups as well as universities' relevant disciplinary procedures. \item \textbf{Academic values} aligned with privacy and security, such as academic integrity and other ethical values such as fairness and equality. \item \textbf{Risk-benefit trade-offs} in academic uses, including productivity, creativity, and personalization, when GenAI assist multiple academic uses such as teaching, learning and assessment, writing, and research. \item \textbf{Engaged stakeholders} in policy development, such as students, faculty, researcher, and staff in relevant university departments. \end{squishenumerate}
+Considering the identified privacy and security concerns and safeguard limitations, we find that universities adopt GenAI for academic use cautiously and provisionally.
+Building on the privacy and security issues and safeguards discussed in \S~\ref{ss:rq1} and~\ref{ss:rq2}, this subsection examines how university, national, and international frameworks shape framing of privacy and security issues.
+We identify four key impact factors:

+\begin{squishenumerate} \item \textbf{Governance frameworks}, including privacy regulations and policies in different countries or educational associations such as university systems and groups as well as universities' relevant disciplinary procedures. \item \textbf{Academic values} aligned with privacy and security, such as academic integrity and other ethical values such as fairness and equality. \item \textbf{Risk-benefit trade-offs} in academic uses, including productivity, creativity, and personalization, when GenAI assists multiple academic uses such as teaching, learning and assessment, writing, and research. \item \textbf{Engaged stakeholders} in policy development, such as students, faculty, researchers, and staff in relevant departments. \end{squishenumerate}
-We discover that these factors affect how university guidelines position privacy and security values in the following ways.

-{\bf Observation 9: Ongoing improvement of privacy governance frameworks for GenAI varying across contexts.} The universities recognize the need for their GenAI guidelines to be continuously updated due to ever evolving GenAI technologies, referring to the continued development of GenAI capabilities and the legal landscape: